Your Six-Week Postpartum Care Plan: A Daily Guide for New Moms

 Day 5: Take baby for an outing and meet up with a friend for coffee or a quick lunch.
 If you are planning on returning to work after maternity leave, check out this guide with useful tips for going back to work after baby.

-Day 6: If your doctor gave you the green light to get moving at your checkup, find gentle ways to exercise.
+Day 6: If your healthcare provider gave you the green light to get moving at your checkup, find gentle ways to exercise.
 Today, maybe just research some options and you can get moving next week.

 Inspired to help other new moms through their postpartum journey?
 Consider making a recovery postpartum kit and share this daily guide with them!